 The Inca Trail Out Adventures trip was outstanding.
 The guides were excellent, the support staff were on top of things and the food was great.
 Met lots of great guys from around the world.

-The hike was tough, but doable with some good cardio training before leaving.
+The all-gay hike was tough, but doable with some good cardio training before leaving.
 The views and sights during the hike are amazing!
 It’s the only way to see many Inca sites before arriving at Machu Picchu.

 Out Adventures programmed an OUTstanding trip and made excellent choices on food, hotels, transport, and especially guides.
 In advance of the trip, staff (in our case, Kevin and Robert) were very attentive and responsive to all of our questions and concerns.